toddllm/klaviyo-reporting-poc/docs/NARROW_SCOPE_POC_PR_PLAN.md

 4. Reviewer: Validate that documentation is clear and helpful

 **Merge when these checkboxes are green:**
-- [ ] All validation steps passed
+- [x] All validation steps passed
-- [ ] Documentation is clear and complete
+- [x] Documentation is clear and complete
-- [ ] Examples work as described
+- [x] Examples work as described
-- [ ] Known limitations are documented
+- [x] Known limitations are documented

+**Evidence:**
+- PR #41 created on May 6, 2025
+- Documentation includes comprehensive README-NARROW-SCOPE-POC.md with detailed information
+- Added src/README.md with usage instructions for each script
+- Updated main README.md with narrow scope POC information and examples

 ---